Amsterdam-AI-Team/amsterdam-aiteam-cookiecutter/README.md

 | `team`          | "AI" or "intern" - will be used to fill in the clone step in the installation section with the correct github organization (Amsterdam-AI-Team or Amsterdam-Internships) |
 | `env_management`| "pip" or "conda" - will be used to fill in the packages step in the installation section                                                                                |

 The cookiecutter will generate several default files and folders.
 Simply delete the folders you don't need (_also from the README_) and edit the default requirements.txt or environment.yml to suit your needs.

+As a final step, make sure the appropriate branch protection rules are set-up on github:
+* Enabled for _main_ and _dev_ by default
+* For interns / playground repos: _dev_ may be unprotected
+* Review on PR needed by at least one team member

 ## Acknowledgements